Developing Fair, Transparent and Sound Business and Anti-Corruption

 Intellectual property strategy

 The Group’s intellectual property activities are based on the PDCA cycle of identifying patent strength, identifying and avoiding risks, and acquiring rights with an awareness of how to link these activities to the growth of GS Yuasa’s business.
 During the period from the Fifth to Sixth Mid-Term Management Plans, we emphasized transformation to strategic business, creation of intellectual property that is closely related to business units, clearance activities, and elimination of foreign competition and produced a certain degree of results.
-In the Sixth Mid-Term Management Plan, we will focus on the three points described below with the objectives of ensuring the growth of existing businesses as well as new fields by using intellectual property rights and acquiring and capitalizing on intellectual property rights that other companies need from the perspectives of both goods and services.
+In fiscal 2024, which is the mid-point of the Sixth Mid-Term Management Plan, we set “reforming the intellectual property right acquisition process further, increasing the intellectual property that is essential for improving business value, and creating the steps for using intellectual property” as our policy and focused our efforts on the following three points.

 Under the Sixth Mid-Term Management Plan, we will focus on the three points described below with the objectives of ensuring the growth of existing businesses as well as new fields by using intellectual property rights and acquiring and capitalizing on intellectual property rights that other companies need from the perspectives of both goods and services to encourage activities that will lead to growth by the Group.